Ankhesenamun – Mysterious Death Of Tutankhamun’s Wife Ended The True Amarna Bloodline

 Historians are still trying to figure out what caused her mysterious death and why she vanished from historical records.

-Left: Queen Ankhesenamun presents lotus flowers to Tutankhamen.
-From an ivory box from Tutankhamen's tomb.
-Right: Statues of Tutankhamen and Ankhesenamun
+Left: Queen Ankhesenamun presents lotus flowers to Tutankhamun.
+From an ivory box from Tutankhamun's tomb.
+Right: Statues of Tutankhamun and Ankhesenamun.
+Credit: Wikimedia Commons

 Who Was Ankhesenamun?